ChristianIvicevic/deployonfriday.io/posts/2022/03/28-days-of-rust-part-2.md

 struct Mime;

-// Use the default implementation for Human. impl CanSpeak for Human {}
+// Use the default implementation for Human. impl Speak for Human {}

-impl CanSpeak for Mime {
+impl Speak for Mime {
     fn speak(&self) {
-        // A good mime does not speak!
+        // A good mime does not speak with actual words! println!("*inaudible gestures*");
     }
 }

-/// Free function that takes a reference to any object that implements CanSpeak. fn let_unit_speak(unit: &impl CanSpeak) {
+/// Free function that takes a reference to any object that implements Speak. fn let_unit_speak(unit: &impl Speak) {
     unit.speak();
 }